-BtM – Running & breath
+BtM – Running

 As a coach we would have an initial meeting, where we can discuss the questionnaire I will send you to fill in and gives us the opportunity to understand what your goals are and how I can help you meet them.
 If possible I will film you run and then break down your strengths and areas for improvement that will help feed into your training plan.